ourcaldo/indexnowjs-maindev/PRIVACY_POLICY.md

 ## 12. Security

-We use a variety of technical, organizational, and physical safeguards designed to safeguard the information we maintain, including:
+We use a variety of organizational and physical safeguards designed to safeguard the information we maintain, including:

-- **Encryption:** Data encryption in transit using TLS/SSL and password hashing with industry-standard algorithms
+- **Encryption:** Data encryption in transit and secure password storage
-- **Access Controls:** Role-based access control (user, admin, super_admin) with multi-factor authentication support
+- **Access Controls:** Role-based access control with multi-factor authentication support
-- **Monitoring:** Real-time security event detection, IP-based security monitoring, and automated threat detection
+- **Monitoring:** Real-time security monitoring and automated threat detection
 - **Infrastructure:** Secure cloud hosting with regular security assessments and updates

 However, as our Services are hosted electronically, we can make no guarantees as to the security or privacy of your information.